View navigation

 12Sponsorship Application

-If your project is eligible the R&D Unit will have already advised which of the following different sponsorship application processes will apply for your proposed study:
+If your project is eligible the R&I Department will have already advised which of the following different sponsorship application processes will apply for your proposed study:

 1. CTIMP Sponsorship Application